aoluwatooni/aoluwatooni/README.md

 #### IT Business Analyst, Data scientist, Data Engineer, and Software Developer

 - 🔢 I've always been a numbers person since I was little 👶
-- 📊 I love fnding insights data 💙
+- 📊 I love finding insights from data 💙
 - 🚗 I love automobiles and how they work.
 - 👯 I'm open to contributing to open source projects.